jmartin82/mmock/README.md

 ### Variable tags

 You can use variable data (random data or request data) in response.
-The variables will be defined as tags like this {{nameVar}}.
+The variables will be defined as tags like this {{nameVar}}

 Request data:

  - request.query."*key*"
  - request.cookie."*key*"
+ - request.url
+ - request.body
+ - request.url."regex to match value"
+ - request.body."regex to match value"

+> Regex: The regex should contain a group named **value** which will be matched and its value will be returned.
+E.g. if we want to match the id from this url **/your/path/4** the regex should look like **/your/path/(?P<value>\\d+)**.
+Note that in *golang* the named regex group match need to contain a **P** symbol after the question mark.
+The regex should be prefixed either with **request.url.** or **request.body.** considering your input.

 Fake data: